Nichelle Nichols, 'Star Trek' Actress, Dies At 89

 “I shall have more to say about the trailblazing, incomparable Nichelle Nichols, who shared the bridge with us as Lt.
 Uhura of the USS Enterprise, and who passed today at age 89,” wrote Takei on Twitter.
 “For today, my heart is heavy, my eyes shining like the stars you now rest among, my dearest friend.”

-“We lived long and prospered together,” he added with a photo of the pair making the iconic Vulcan salute.READ MORE: U.S. Bank Fined For Opening 'Sham" Accounts For Customers
+“We lived long and prospered together,” he added with a photo of the pair making the iconic Vulcan salute.READ MORE: Nichelle Nichols, 'Star Trek' Actress, Dies At 89

 The National Air and Space Museum called Nichols “an inspiration to many, not just for her groundbreaking work on Star Trek but also through her work with NASA to recruit women and people of color to apply to become astronauts” on Twitter.